omnidotdev/rdk/README.md

 ## Overview

-RDK unifies multiple XR technologies, such as AR.js for marker-based AR, LocAR.js for geolocation-based AR, and WebXR (coming soon) for device-native support under one React-first abstraction powered by Three.js.
+RDK unifies multiple spatial and XR technologies, such as AR.js for marker-based AR, LocAR.js for geolocation-based AR, and WebXR for device-native support under one React-first abstraction powered by Three.js.

 | Capability/Use Case                  | Status          | Backend (Current or Proposed)                                                                        | Android | iOS            | Notes                                                                                     |
 | ------------------------------------ | --------------- | ---------------------------------------------------------------------------------------------------- | ------- | -------------- | ----------------------------------------------------------------------------------------- |